KhiopsML/khiops-doc/docs/learn/hardware_adaptation.md

 # Auto Hardware Adaptation

+This section presents the strategy implemented in Khiops for adapting the algorithms to the available hardware resources.
+Please note that this feature requires the use of [Khiops dictionaries][dico].

+[dico]: ../tutorials/dictionaries.md

 ## General principles

-This section presents the strategy implemented in Khiops for adapting the algorithms to the available hardware resources.

 !!! success "Key idea #1: **Divide and conquer**"
     Khiops divides the data into a more or less fine-grained **grid of files**, depending on the learning task at hand and the available hardware resources.